creativesourceinc/SpandrelBuildings/README.md

 # Spandrel Buildings
-Building data file for the MTA Spandrel in Penn Station.
+Repository for the complete set of building data used for the MTA Spandrel in Penn Station.